nickdirienzo/digitalgarden/src/site/notes/Working with jujutsu.md

 Create new revision from where we are: `jj new`

 Create new revision off `main` (i.e. need to hotfix something): `jj new main`

+Instead of `git commit -m`, you would describe a revision: `jj describe`

 Prepare revision for PR:
 * Create the bookmark: `jj bookmark create $name` ($name will be used as a branch in git)